Milton Park, Montreal: Development

-When McGill University acquired the hotel component of La Cité (at Park and Prince Arthur) and transformed it into an undergraduate student residence (called New Residence Hall), the student population in Milton Park increased by 650 people.
-La Cité also has a gym Club La Cité with an outdoor pool open year long and crosstraining facilities.
+McGill University acquired the hotel component of La Cité (at Park and Prince Arthur) in 2003 and transformed it into an undergraduate student residence called New Residence Hall.
+La Cité also has a gym Club La Cité with an outdoor pool open year long and cross-training facilities.
 In 2009, McGill University purchased a second hotel (Four-Points on Sherbrooke) and transformed it into another student residence for use starting in the 2009–2010 school year.
+This residence is now called Carrefour Sherbrooke by the university, though the nickname "C4" is often used instead, both by students and the McGill administration alike.